Our first meeting at the Admiral Rodney, looking at a truly global view of our planet

 Discussion Topics plan:

-Rik circulated a list of possible topicsput forward by several of us, to members.
-At the July meeting we looked at the expanded/revised list and suggested revisions.
-This has been further refined and augmented, and is now embedded at the foot of this web page
+In June 2023 Rik circulated a list of possible topics.
+This has been further refined and augmented, and is now embedded at the foot of this web page, updated as new topics are suggested

 We have agreed that we will each in turn choose a topic from the list, so that over time we will each have our own personal top choice of topic discussed.
 We have drawn names out of a hat, and await topic choices from each member as their turn comes.